 2. The Cultural Situation in Lemkovyna in the Second Half of the 19th Century and at the Beginning of the 20th Century.

 The approximate beginnings of the emergence of Lemkovyna as a cultural category 98, both in the minds of its neighbors and its inhabitants, can be traced to the 1850s.
 Along with its separate name and the gradual process of defining its particular traits, the region has become a specific cultural space, gradually evolving towards a deeper self-awareness.
-This conscious element enabled extending, nurturing and shaping what, until then, developed spontaneously.
+This conscious element enabled extending, nurturing, and shaping what, until then, developed spontaneously.
 A reflection on the community’s identity was stimulated by the region’s intelligentsia.
 Therefore, this evolution can be traced most fully in literature, where collective emotions and awareness are verbalized in a direct manner.

-In connection with the Romantic interest in folk culture, sightseeing tours combined with recording folklore, customs and dialect laid down the boundaries and the image of ethnographic, folk Lemkovyna.
-This image did not embrace the subcategory of intelligentsia, both ecclesiastical and lay, originating in Lemkovyna and closely related to its cultural space.
-Hence, even today, Lemko culture is perceived as a solely folk one, and Lemkos as a peasant, illiterate population, which has only developed its own intelligentsia in the post-deportation reality after the Second World War.
+In connection with the Romantic interest in folk culture, sightseeing tours combined with recording folklore, customs, and dialect laid down the boundaries and the image of ethnographic, folk Lemkovyna.
+This image did not embrace the subcategory of intelligentsia, both ecclesiastical and lay, originating in Lemkovyna, and closely related to its cultural space.
+Hence, even today, Lemko culture is perceived solely as a folk one, and Lemkos as a peasant, illiterate population, which only developed its own intelligentsia in the post-deportation reality after the Second World War.

-When discussing the cultural situation and Lemkovyna and its literary life, we will primarily focus on the situation and the creative activities of Lemko intelligentsia.
+When discussing the cultural situation of Lemkovyna and its literary life, we will primarily focus on the situation and the creative activities of the Lemko intelligentsia.
 The term ‘intelligentsia’ started to be used in Galicia around the 1850s, referring, first of all, to big-city civil servants and representatives of some liberal professions, as one of the groups of the bourgeoisie 99.
 The ‘intellectual layers’ were also identified in rural environments.
-They primarily included manorial administrative officers, priests and teachers in village schools.
+They primarily included manorial administrative officers, priests, and teachers in village schools.
 The largest number of people performing intellectual work were employed in the state administration, therefore they were mainly concentrated in the big city of Lviv, the seat of the Galician authorities and offices.
 The revival of public life after 1848 resulted in an increased demand for journalists, writers, and actors.
-In 1855, Lviv, with its 70,384 residents, had 3,000 white collar workers, as compared with 800 in Kraków whose population was 43,923.
+In 1855, Lviv, with its 70,384 residents, had 3,000 white collar workers, as compared with 800 in Kraków, whose population was 43,923.
 100 Most of the Galician intelligentsia in the 1850s came from the nobility, only a part of it from burgesses.
 In comparison with the Kingdom of Poland, the intelligentsia of peasant origin emerged relatively early in Galicia.
-In the academic year 1856/57, 4.8% of the students of the Jagiellonian University were from peasant families, while at the University of Lviv this percentage was even higher 101.
-As early as in the 1850s, many second-generation members of intelligentsia lived in Galicia.
+In the academic year 1856/57, 4.8% of the students of Jagiellonian University were from peasant families, while at the University of Lviv, this percentage was even higher 101.
+As early as the 1850s, many second-generation members of intelligentsia lived in Galicia.
 The material position of this social stratum was difficult.
 The incomes of civil servants, in particular, were very modest.